sansseriff/phd_thesis/pandoc_site/chapter_03/section_03_introduction.md

 ## Detector Figure of Merit

 The work here highlights the application of low jitter single-photon detectors for optical communication, which is impactful for deep-space optical communication as well as classical communication in quantum networks.
-Although single-photon counting is well estanblished for deep-space optical communication\~\cite{Laser lunar, DSOC} so far it has not been ulitized in quantum networks, mainly due to the use of SFP modules and DWDMs.
+Although single-photon counting is well estanblished for deep-space optical communication&#160;\cite{Laser lunar, DSOC} so far it has not been ulitized in quantum networks, mainly due to the use of SFP modules and DWDMs.
 However, with the eachievement of high data rates recently achieved with photon-counting classical communication, these approaches can now be seriously considered for quantum networks.
-The main driver is would be the deduction of optical power in neighbouring DWDM channels, which ultimately lowers the Raman scattered photons into the quantum channel [@EraerdsRaman] <span class=red markdown>Calculate reduction in power from state of the art SFP modules</span>
+The main driver is would be the deduction of optical power in neighbouring DWDM channels, which ultimately lowers the Raman scattered photons into the quantum channel [@EraerdsRaman] <span class=orange markdown>Calculate reduction in power from state of the art SFP modules</span>

 To access the applicability of different detectors, here we compare some of the recent near infrared detectors.